Fixed-Effect Regressions on Network Data: Introduction

 The data structure arising from interactions between agents is different from that of standard cross-section or panel data.
 It is typically difficult to see how the data carry information about certain parameters.
 In this paper we present sufficient conditions for consistency and asymptotic normality of least-squares estimators of fixed effects in linear regression models.
 We see the data as a network and represent it by a graph where agents are vertices and edges between vertices are present if these agents interact.
 It is intuitive that the structure of this graph should be a key determinant of the accuracy of statistical inference.
 We formalize this here.
 Our setup places no a priori restrictions on the graph structure and our results apply to both dense and sparse settings.
-A data structure of particular importance is that of a bipartite graph, as in our motivating examples, and we treat this in detail.
+A data structure of particular importance is that of a bipartite graph.
+Here, the data concerns two types of individuals and interactions only occur between the types but not within each type.
+This is the case in our motivating examples above and we treat this bipartite case in detail.
 In fact, while we deal with general graphs, our regression setup is designed to capture the main features of the prototypical two-way regression model.
-We focus on inference on the individual effects.
-Our results also serve as a stepping stone for the analysis of estimators of other parameters, such as the variance and other moments of (the distribution of) the individual effects, and we provide some results on these as well.
+We focus on inference on the individual effects but our results also serve as a stepping stone for the analysis of estimators of other parameters, such as the variance and other moments of (the distribution of) the individual effects, and we provide some results on these as well.
 We do not discuss inference on common slope coefficients.
-In all the examples above, these are not parameters of primary interest.
-In contemporary work \cite{Verdier2016} provides inference results for slope coefficients in two-way regression models.
-His work is complementary to our own.
+In contemporary work, \cite{Verdier2016} provides such results for two-way regression models.
+The fixed-effect model for test scores, for example, can be used to assess the effect of class-size reductions on student achievement while controlling for student and teacher heterogeneity.